 Character vector (default:

 Logical (default: TRUE).
-If TRUE, consolidates the graph by removing intermediate nodes (nodes that occur exactly twice) and merging connecting edges.
+If TRUE, contracts the graph by removing intermediate nodes (nodes that occur exactly twice) and merging connecting edges.
 If FALSE, only drops edges as specified in

 drop.edges.- by

-Link characteristics to preserve/not consolidate across, passed as a one-sided formula or character vector of column names.
-Typically this includes attributes like mode, type, or capacity to ensure that only edges with the same characteristics are consolidated.
+Link characteristics to preserve/not contract across, passed as a one-sided formula or character vector of column names.
+Typically this includes attributes like mode, type, or capacity to ensure that only edges with the same characteristics are contracted.

 - keep.nodes